 hPBMCs in Antibody-mediated cellular cytotoxicity (ADCC) and Mixed Lymphocyte Reactions (MLR)

 Antibody-mediated cellular cytotoxicity (ADCC) in vitro assay testings are based on hPBMCs to identify regulatory pathways for enhancing cell target killing activities.

-The quality of hPBMC starting material in manufacturing set-up can also influence experimental results.
-The collection methods, shipping and handling, as well as medical history and current health of the donor can all affect results.
+The quality of hPBMC starting material in a manufacturing set-up can also influence experimental results.
+The collection methods, shipping, and handling, as well as medical history and current health of the donor can all affect results.

 Combined with tebu-bio’s efficient logistics for safe shipments all over Europe, consistent and optimized collection protocols and handling of primary cells (hPBMCs derived from Leukopaks, Mononuclear cells, myeloid cells, dendritic cells, CD14+ monocytes, neutrophils, macrophages, lymphoid cells, and mesenchymal stem cells…) from a highly characterized, reliable and recallable donor pool with donor characterization and medical history, allow researchers to integrate medical and genetic background into their cell-based assays.

 Learn more about tebu-bio human PBMCs.